spryker/spryker-docs/docs/scos/user/intro-to-spryker/whats-new/php8-as-a-minimum-version-for-all-spryker-projects.md

 {% info_block infoBox "Project-specific changes" %}

-If you have project-specific changes in these repositories, consider either giving up the changes or copying them to the project code.
+If you have project-specific changes in these repositories, consider either giving up the changes or copying them into the project code.

 {% endinfo_block %}